Homo Photosyntheticus

 And has been supported by various grants, Art Explora Foundation, Carasso Foundation, Pro Helvetia, Centre National de la Cinématographie (CNC-DICréaM), Diffusing Digital Art (DDA Contemporary Art), Antre-Peaux, Région Centre-Val-de-Loire, Jeu de Paume, the Creative Europe Programme of the European Union.

-UMI NO YA – Uto Monogatari
+UMI NO OYA – Uto Monogatari

 Ewen Chardronnet, Maya Minder – video 14’30